 Technically, if your power of attorney document created in another state was properly witnessed and notarized, it will be recognized in Connecticut.
 However, as stated above, every state has its own power of attorney rules.

 Connecticut law that went into effect in 2016 provides helpful terms that may not be included in another state’s form.

 In some states, a Power of Attorney is not “durable” unless it is specifically stated within the document in certain terms.
-While in Connecticut, all power of attorney created are durable.
+While in Connecticut, all powers of attorney created are durable.

-Since the law may be different in other states, even if the document lists the same or similar powers, they may have a different meaning when used in Connecticut.
+Since the law may be different in other states, even if the document lists the same or similar powers, it may have a different meaning when used in Connecticut.

 The same caution should be taken when you move to a different state with a power of attorney document from Connecticut.
 You should always consult a local attorney to see whether your Power of Attorney will be effective the way you intended.

 Related Post: 5 Everyday Events That Affect Your Estate Plan

 Do You Need To Update Your Power of Attorney If Nothing Has Changed?

 It is important to review your power of attorney documents every 3-5 years.
 Even if you have not had any major life changes that require an immediate update to the POA.
 You may not remember exactly what the document states, so it would be wise to make sure that you still agree with all of your prior decisions.